Thairo Estrada Preview, Player Props: Giants vs. Padres

 Thairo Estrada At The Plate

-- Estrada has 106 hits to go with a slugging percentage of .420, both of which are best among San Francisco hitters this season.
+- Estrada leads San Francisco in slugging percentage (.423) and total hits (108) this season.

-- Among the qualifying hitters in MLB action, his batting average ranks 34th, his on-base percentage ranks 96th, and he is 90th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 30th in batting average, 90th in on-base percentage, and 89th in slugging.

-- Estrada enters this game on a five-game hitting streak.
-In his last outings, he's hitting .286.
+- Estrada is batting .350 during his last games and is riding a six-game hitting streak.

-- Estrada has picked up a hit in 68 of 92 games this year, with multiple hits 29 times.
+- Estrada has picked up a hit in 74.2% of his 93 games this year, with more than one hit in 32.3% of them.

-- Estrada has driven in a run in 32 games this season (34.8%), including six games with more than one RBI (6.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Estrada has driven home a run in 32 games this season (34.4%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.